Archduchess Adelheid of Austria: Early years

 Archduchess Adelheid was born on 3 January 1914, in the Schloss Hetzendorf.
 She was the second child and eldest daughter of Archduke Charles of Austria and his wife, Zita of Bourbon-Parma.
-On 7 January 1914 she was baptised by Friedrich Gustav Piffl, Archbishop of Vienna.
-Her godparents that stood for her were her father's mother, Princess Maria Josepha of Saxony, and her mother's brother Prince Sixtus of Bourbon-Parma.
+On 7 January 1914, she was baptised by Friedrich Gustav Piffl, Archbishop of Vienna.
+Her godparents that stood for her were her paternal grandmother, Princess Maria Josepha of Saxony, and her mother's brother Prince Sixtus of Bourbon-Parma.

 On 21 November 1916, Adelheid's great-granduncle, Emperor Franz Joseph, died and her father succeeded him as emperor of Austria and king of Hungary.
 During World War I Adelheid would often accompany her brother, Crown Prince Otto, and father on trips to inspect the Austrian troops.

 Following the Austro-Hungarian Empire's defeat in the war, her father was forced to renounce participation in state affairs and subsequently the empire was dismantled—and republics were established in Austria and Hungary.
-In 1919, Adelheid and her family were sent into exile, first in Switzerland and lastly in the Island of Madeira.
+In 1919, Adelheid and her family were sent into exile, first at Wartegg Castle in Switzerland and lastly on the Island of Madeira.